oapostrophe/HeartNet/reports/Introduction Rough Draft.md

 TODO: Georgia Add reflection section based on this sentence

+## Reflection

 Our work mostly acts as a proof of concept, pointing to the possibility of future work by researchers with access to proprietary EKG image datasets and/or partnership with clinical researchers to confirm the viability of classifying EKG images obtained in real clinical settings.
+While our goal was to create an app that assists EMTs and other health professionals in quickly and accurately diagnosing patients, we recognize that our current model requires more work and calibration to achieve this.
+For example, the image dataset that we generated is still not sufficiently similar to real EKGs, or what a picture of an EKG may look like.
+While we tried to plot and visualize the data to resemble as closely as possible an actual EKG, improvements can be made.
+For example, the plot lines can be made to appear red, which is typically the color of EKGs (see Fig. 2); further image augmentation and more realistic shadows may be implemented to mimic real-world pictures; in general, improvements in the visual representation of the data that make it appear more similar to real EKG printouts may lead to lower error rates when the model is tested on real pictures.
+Ideally, a dataset of real pictures of EKGs can be assembled and used to train the model.

+Additionally, further experimentation with adding more and different types of layers to the NN, as well as changing batch size, is needed to achieve the best accuracy-computation cost trade-off.

 TODO: Georgia add ethics session either separate or part of discussion?